tmtron/xtext/xtext-website/documentation/301_grammarlanguage.md

         with org.eclipse.xtext.common.Terminals
 ```

 The first line declares the name of the language.
 Xtext leverages Java's class path mechanism.
 This means that the name can be any valid Java qualifier.
 The file name needs to correspond to the language name and have the file extension `.xtext`.
-This means that the name has to be *SecretCompartments.xtext* and must be placed in a package *org.xtext.example* on your project's class path.
+This means that the name has to be *Domainmodel.xtext* and must be placed in a package *org.xtext.example* on your project's class path.
 In other words, your `.xtext` file has to reside in a Java source folder to be valid.

 The second aspect that can be deduced from the first line of the grammar is its relationship to other languages.
 An Xtext grammar can declare another existing grammar to be reused.
 The mechanism is called [grammar mixin](301_grammarlanguage.html#grammar-mixins)).